peermetrics/peermetrics/README.md

 #### What does the `POST_CONFERENCE_CLEANUP` flag do?

-As volume of data stored, the `GenericEvent` model takes up a huge percentage of it.
-Drill down, a big percentage of that are the events for the `stats` data.
-At the end of the conference we create a summary for it so these events are not really needed.
-This flag will delete all of those `stats` events remove the bloat from the DB.
+As volume of data stored in the DB, the `GenericEvent` model takes a big percentage of that.
+Drilling down, a big percentage of that is made of `stats` events.
+At the end of the conference, we go through all of those events and create a summary for it so they are not really needed afterwards.
+This flag will delete all of the `stats` events for that conference.